Jiawei-Fu/clusterinfer/README.md

 ```

 Next version will be avaliable to multi-way clustering and hybrids estimators.
-If you have any comments, suggestions, or findings, appreciate you sending me the email: jiawei.fu@duke.edu
+If you have any comments, suggestions, or findings, appreciate sending me the email: jiawei.fu@duke.edu